mmiranda222/.statsuite/content/using-dlm/manage-user-access.md

 #### Combined permissions
 Combined permissions are the combination of several basic permissions.
-A combination of permissions **must** be a combination of basic permissions as described in the table above.
+A combination of permissions **must** be a combination of basic permissions as described in the table above, obtained by addition.
+For example, adding together CanReadStructuralMetadata [1] and CanReadData [2] to get 3, creates a combined permission that has the ability to read both structural metadata and data.
 Below is a table of the most used combinations, but others are acceptable.

 | **id** | **Permission** | **Definition** |